saintnicster/PCBbinary/README.md

 PCBbinary
 =========

-Pebble watchface with time binary on a circuit board background
+Pebble watchface with time in binary on a circuit board background